Large Numbers

 With this clarification, the definition of the "Graham-Conway number" is just that of the "Graham-Gardner number" except that you change the 3's to 4's.
 This definition has a sort of elegance in that everything is 4's, even the number of lines can be expressed as 64=4×4×4 if you're really trying to use 4's everywhere.

-If the starting number of arrows is indeed 4, then clearly the "Graham-Conway number" is larger than the others, and it's the largest "Graham's number" I've seen, notwithstanding xkcd:
+If the starting number of arrows is 4 or more, then clearly the "Graham-Conway number" is larger than the others, and it's the largest "Graham's number" I've seen, notwithstanding xkcd:

 How to horrify mathematicians

 This comic is using a 2-argument Ackermann function, and "g64" is meant to represent gn(64).
 There are several two-argument definitions in my listing (versions of Ackermann's function), and we could choose any of them.
 We may as well choose one that is easily turned into up-arrows, such as the one by Buck in 1963.
 This gives A(gn(64),gn(64)) = 2↑↑...↑↑gn(64), where the number of up-arrows is gn(64)-2.
 Thus it's "a little smaller" than gn(65).
-However, gn(A(64)) would be a lot bigger, because of the general principle that you want to use the slower-growing function as input to the faster-growing one.
+However, gn(A(64)) would be a lot bigger, because of the general principle that if you're going to apply one function to another, the way to get the largest result is to use the slower-growing function as input to the faster-growing one.

 If xkcd wanted to horrify mathematicians a little more, and with fewer symbols than pictured above, they might be better off defining a "single-argument" Ackermann function a(x)=A(x,x), then subscripting one of the g's by this a() function: